Brown juga (snail) (Juga sp. 3 )

 • Action Needed: Taxonomic clarification.

 This species' climate vulnerability is assessed as "moderate to high."
-Climate vulnerability is a way to assess the degree to which a habitat or species is susceptible to, and unable to cope with adverse impacts of climate change.
+Climate vulnerability (PDF) is a way to assess the degree to which a habitat or species is susceptible to, and unable to cope with adverse impacts of climate change.

 Resources